alias-zon3/tweet-counter/README.md

 # TweetCounter
 Uses the Twitter REST API to find and parse data using the provided query and outputs to an Excel Spreadsheet.

-This relies on both the "TwitterAPI" and "xlsxwriter" packages, make sure to "pip install" both of these before executing the script and uninstall.
+This relies on both the "TwitterAPI" and "xlsxwriter" packages, make sure to "pip install" both of these before executing the script and uninstall after usage if not needed.

 # Why?